ReScience/ReScience-submission/article/senden-schuecker-hahne-diesmann-goebel-2018.md

 In implementing this model, we largely followed the descriptions provided in the original publication with a number of well-motivated exceptions.
 Specifically, the original model description has two features which cannot be straightforwardly translated to NEST.
 First, a nonlinear gain function is applied to a subset of inputs to EBNs and the OPN while a linear gain function is applied to their remaining inputs.
 Since NEST only applies a single gain function per neuron to each of its inputs, we opted for using a linear gain function for EBNs and the OPN.
 Furthermore, we passed those inputs requiring an additional nonlinear gain function through an auxiliary unit instantaneously applying the desired nonlinearity before passing the result on to EBNs and the OPN.
 Second, constant input to a neuron was not hard-coded but rather provided by an appropriately weighted bias node.
 Neither of these changes lead to discrepancies with original results.

-In all simulations we used the Exponential Euler method for numerical integration of rate neurons [@Hahne2017] at a time step of $0.05\,\mathrm{ms}$ and a time constant of $50\,\mathrm{ms}$.
-It should be noted that rates of all neurons were initialized to zero and were thus not at resting equilibrium.
+In all simulations we used the Exponential Euler (EE) method for numerical integration of all except of tonic neurons [@Hahne2017] at a time step of $0.05\,\mathrm{ms}$ and a time constant of $50\,\mathrm{ms}$.
+Tonic neurons were integrated using the Euler-Maruyama (EM) method since they do not exhibit passive decay leading to division-by-zero when using the EE method.
+It should be noted that initial firing rates of neurons were not at resting equilibrium.
 In order to address this, the model was allowed to evolve for $100\,\mathrm{ms}$, to relax towards equilibrium before applying any input.
-Furthermore, we always simulated the full model; i.e. both its horizontal and vertical components even if input was applied only to one of the two.
+Furthermore, as in the original publication, all activations were bounded from below at zero.
+Finally, we always simulated the full model; i.e. both its horizontal and vertical components even if input was applied only to one of the two.

 # Results